Installation

 3. A library license for the Enterprise Form Builder Module has been issued.

 4. A suitable application is available.
-This walkthrough uses the sample Angular application created in the procedure in the Developer Guide.
+This walkthrough uses the sample Angular application created in the Create an Application procedure in the Developer Guide.

 Install the Enterprise Form Builder Module into the App